igrmk/garlic/README.md

 Garlic
 ======

-This is a dark color theme for Gnome Terminal for working under the sunlight.
+This is a dark color theme for Gnome Terminal and Kitty, optimized for working in bright sunlight.
-It is designed to be visible even in enormously bright environment.
+It’s designed to remain visible even in extremely bright conditions.

 Garlic Sun
 ----------